 - Vitamin B12 deficiency

-Folic acid and Vitamin B12 are related to the production of new, healthy red blood cells so a deficiency in either of those can also lead to anemia.
+Folic acid and Vitamin B12 are related to producing new, healthy red blood cells, so a deficiency in either of those can also lead to anemia.

 What are the symptoms of pregnancy-related anemia?